Skip to main content

 How Do Genes Influence Hormone Replacement Therapy?

 Hormone replacement therapies, such as Testosterone Replacement Therapy (TRT) for both men and women, are cornerstones of metabolic and wellness medicine.
 These protocols are designed to restore hormonal balance and alleviate symptoms associated with deficiencies.
 However, the patient’s genetic profile can significantly modulate the response to these treatments.
-Two key genes, and the ( AR ), offer clear examples of this principle.
+Two key genes, CYP19A1 and the Androgen Receptor ( AR ), offer clear examples of this principle.

 The Aromatase Gene CYP19A1